antimof/UxPlay/README.md

 nVidia graphics card, make sure that the gstreamer1.0-vaapi plugin for Intel graphics is *NOT* installed (de-install it!).

+If your mirror window has no title showing, the "ZOOMFIX" will not work.
+The window is created by GStreamer, using a  videosink that the default "autovideosink" has chosen for you.
+Maybe an unusual videosink was chosen.
+Fix: use the -vs option to make your own choice of videosink;
+"-vs xvimagesink" or "-vs ximagesink" will create window titles on displays managed by X11.

 #  **Usage:**

 Options: